estebanmilaho/kubeexec/README.md

 ## Behavior
 - Uses the current context/namespace by default.
+- You can override context and namespace with `--context` and `--namespace`.
 - If multiple pods match and `fzf` is enabled, you will be prompted to choose.
 - If the pod has multiple containers and no default, you will be prompted to choose.
 - `--` passes a command directly to `kubectl exec` instead of starting a shell.